Prices from £72.99

 While the pen is not in use, the pen should be covered with the cap to protect the medicine from exposure to light.

-You should dispose of the Saxenda pen 30 days after the first use, regardless of whether it still contains Saxenda.
+You should dispose Saxenda pens 30 days after the first use, regardless of whether it still contains Saxenda.

-More information on how to store the pen can be found in the accompanying patient information leaflet which comes with your Saxenda pen.
+More information on how to store Saxenda pens can be found in the accompanying patient information leaflet which comes with your Saxenda pen.

-You should always use a new needle for every Saxenda injection to prevent contamination, infection, leakage and blocked needles which may lead to the wrong dose being administered.
+You should always use a new needle for every Saxenda injection to prevent contamination, infection, leakage and blockages, which may lead to the wrong dose being administered.

-Before you use the needle, inspect that the needle is not bent.
-If you encounter a bent needle, discard of the needle in a sharps container and use a new needle.
+Inspect that the needle is not bent before using it.
+If the needle is bent, discard it in a sharps container and use a new needle.

-Always store needles out of the sight and reach from children and pets.
+Always store Saxenda needles out of sight and reach from children and pets.

-Once you have used a needle to administer the dosage of Saxenda, put your used needle into a sharps bin.
+Once you have used a needle to administer the dosage of Saxenda, put your used needle into the provided sharps bin.